-Making delicious, thick, velvety hot chocolate at home is easy!
+Making delicious, thick, velvety hot chocolate at home is easy.
 Unsweetened cocoa powder is the key.
-It has a richer, deeper, more chocolatey taste than commercial sweetened drinking chocolates, plus it’s a twofer.
-It can also be used for baking.
-Although hot chocolate can be made in the microwave, I think that it tastes more delicious when it is made on the stovetop.
+It has a richer, deeper, more chocolatey taste than commercial sweetened drinking chocolates.
+It can also be used... for baking.
+Although hot chocolate can be made in the microwave, it tastes more delicious when it is made on the stovetop.
 The extra 1-2 minutes of cooking allows the chocolate to fully bloom.
 Recipes usually ask for equal amounts of sugar and unsweetened cocoa, but it’s really a matter of taste.
-In my house, we like our chocolate less sweet, and dense, with 2 teaspoons of sugar to 1 tablespoon of cocoa.
-See what works best for you.
 Adjust the amounts if you prefer it richer or sweeter.
-You can also use any other type of milk you wish, such as almond or soy milk — have fun with it!
+Any other type of milk can be used, such as almond or soy milk — have fun with it!

-- On the stovetop, heat the remaining 1 cup of milk in a small saucepan over a medium flame.
+On the stovetop, heat the remaining 1 cup of milk in a small saucepan over medium heat.
 If using a microwave, heat in a glass measuring jug until steaming hot but not boiling.

 Gradually stir the hot milk into the cocoa mixture, stirring, until well blended.
 Pour back into the pan.
 Add the vanilla.
-Cook stirring for 1-2 minutes until almost boiling again.
+Cook, stirring, for 1 to 2 minutes or until almost boiling again.
 Remove from heat.

-For a deep chocolately taste, use Dutch processed unsweetened cocoa powder.
+For a deep chocolatey taste, use Dutch-processed unsweetened cocoa powder.

 For a Mexican twist, try adding adding a pinch of chili powder instead of the cinnamon.

-In some countries, hot chocolate is made with water and not milk, so if you are lactose intolerant, experiment to find the unsweetened milk that suits you best.
+In some countries, hot chocolate is made with water and not milk, so for lactose intolerants, experiment to find the unsweetened, nondairy milk that works best.
 Don’t hesitate to up the chocolate content if the taste seems thin.
-Remember that if you use a milk with added vanilla flavor, you won’t need to add any extra.
+When using a milk with added vanilla flavor, no need to add any extra.